SSD vs HDD: What is the Difference Between SSD and HDD

 SSD Vs HDD Speed

-In terms of speed, SSDs are much faster than HDDs because SSDs does not have electrical circuitry and moving parts as HDD.
-A typical 7200 RPM HDD can deliver read/write speed of 80 to 160 MB/s while a typical SSD can deliver read/write speed of 200 to 550 MB/s which makes it an ideal choice for better performance.
+In terms of speed, SSDs are much faster than HDDs because SSDs do not have the same electrical circuitry and moving parts as HDDs.
+A typical 7200 RPM HDD can deliver a read/write speed of 80 to 160 MB/s, while a typical SSD can deliver a read/write speed of 200 to 550 MB/s, which makes it an ideal choice for better performance.

 The hard disk is made up of a number of spinning magnetic platters that store data and a number of reading/write heads on mechanical arms that move on the surface of the platters.

-To read or write data at a certain sector of a platter, the head requires to move to the appropriate position and then need to wait for the sector to pass underneath it when the platter rotates.
+To read or write data at a certain sector of a platter, the head is required to move to the appropriate position and then need to wait for the sector to pass underneath it when the platter rotates.

-SSD drive works completely different than a HDD.
-It uses a solid state medium, typically NAND (often known as flash).
-Data is written to or read from the NAND by a controller, which is consider the brains of the device.
+SSD drive works completely differently than an HDD.
+It uses a solid-state medium, typically NAND (often known as flash).
+Data is written to or read from the NAND by a controller, which is considered the brain of the device.

 With SSD, there is no variable seek time or rotational latency because all the parts of the SSD can be accessed in the same amount of time.
 SSD read and write speeds are uneven, so data reads are very fast, but SSD write speeds are quite slower.
 That is because SSD storage is made up of individual NAND cells, which helps you to store one bit of data, and groups of cells are organized into pages.
 Moreover, groups of pages are organized into blocks.